 Reform and Openness

 Under his leadership, the Soviet Union began to openly share information about its space program and seek partnerships with other nations, particularly the United States.
-This new approach would lay the groundwork for future international space collaboration.
+This new approach broke from the Cold War competition of earlier decades and would lay the groundwork for future international space collaboration.

 Space Program Changes